ovi-lab/VRGolfMotorImagery/DOCUMENTATION.md

 - **`GetE()`**: Randomly gets a Vector2 coordinate in the area of error type E.
 - **`GetF()`**: Randomly gets a Vector2 coordinate in the area of error type F.

+### Bugs:
+There is a bug in the adaptive feedback generation process, specifically within the `GenerateAdaptiveFeedbackList(List<int> errorList)` method.
+The issue manifests as the method sometimes entering into an infinite loop.

+The approach I used to ensure the MRE decreases continuously involves the following steps:
+1. For each block, I randomly generate the errors (based on the specified number of errors for that block).
+2. I then calculate the MRE for that block.
+3. If the MRE for the current block is less than the MRE of the previous block, I add this block to the final list (after shuffling the block).
+4. Else, if the MRE is greater than or equal to the MRE of the previous block, I discard the block and repeat the random generation process for that block until the MRE is less than the previous one.

+The problem arises because as the trials progress, the conditions become more stringent, making it increasingly difficult to generate a block that satisfies the requirement of having a lower MRE than the previous block.
+This results in a significant increase in computational complexity in later trials, and under certain conditions, the process fails to find a suitable block, leading to an infinite loop.

+While I understand that the complexity and computational time increase substantially in later trials, I'm uncertain about the specific reason the method ends up in an infinite loop.
+This needs further investigation to identify the root cause and implement a solution that prevents the method from endlessly looping.

 ---

 # Class `GolfBallController`